 Figure 1-6 describes the difference between relocation and recovery for a metadata server.
-(Remember that there is one active metadata server per CXFS filesystem.)
+(Remember that there is one active metadata server per CXFS filesystem.
+There can be multiple active metadata servers within a cluster, one for each CXFS filesystem.)